SnpM/scraipe/docs/index.md

 ## Why use Scraipe?

-- **Versatile Scraping**: Scraipe integrates libraries such as `aiohttp`, `trafilatura`, and `pyrogram` to efficiently scrape telegram messages, news articles, and more.
+- **Versatile Scraping**: Scraipe integrates popular libraries such as `aiohttp`, `trafilatura`, and `pyrogram` to efficiently scrape telegram messages, news articles, and more.
 - **Speed**: Run batches of asynchronous IO-bound tasks in parallel through a simple synchronous API.
 - **Customization**: Scraipe's modular architecture allows you to easily extend or create new scrapers and analyzers.
 - **LLM Analysis**: Use LLM models to extract structured information from unstructured content.